 - 1. Disconnect the vehicle negative (-) battery cable at the battery terminal. - 2.
 Disconnect the generator set negative (-) battery cable at the battery terminal. - 3.
 Disconnect the generator set positive (+) battery cable from the start solenoid. - 4.
 Disconnect the remote control wire plug from the generator set control. - 5.
 Disconnect the generator load wires at the RV electrical system junction box.
-Tag the RV circuit wires if necessary for positive identification when reconnecting. - Loosen the conduit connector and pull the load wires and flexible conduit free of the junction box.
+Tag the RV circuit wires if necessary for positive identification. - Loosen the conduit connector and pull the load wires and flexible conduit free of the junction box. - Disconnect the muffler from the exhaust manifold at the flange connection and disconnect any support brackets or hangers that connect the muffler to the set.

-- 7. Disconnect the muffler from the exhaust manifold at the flange connection and disconnect any support brackets or hangers that connect the muffler to the set. - On gasoline fueled sets, turn off the fuel shutoff valve in the compartment and disconnect the fuel line at the fuel pump.
-Securely plug the end of the fuel line to prevent fuel leakage or an accumulation of explosive gasoline vapor.
+8. On gasoline fueled sets, turn off the fuel shutoff valve in the compartment and disconnect the fuel line at the fuel pump.
+Securely plug the end of the fuel line to prevent leakage or accumulation of explosive gasoline vapor.

-AWARNING Gasoline vapor is extremely flammable and can result in severe personal injury or death if ignited.
+Fuel presents the hazard of fire or explosion which can cause severe personal injury or death.
 Make certain all fuel line openings are plugged to prevent gasoline vapor from accumulating.

-On LP gas (propane) fueled sets, disconnect the fuel line (after purging) at the solenoid valve and plug the end of the fuel line to prevent entrance of dirt.
+On LP Gas (propane) fueled sets, disconnect the fuel line (after purging) at the solenoid valve and plug end of the fuel line to prevent entrance of dirt.